 Like it or not, everybody is a negotiator.
 We use negotiation techniques almost every day.
 We negotiated when we were kids trading sports cards or toys.
 We still do it today when we negotiate with the boss for a salary raise, or to buy bigger toys like autos and the latest gimmicks.
 It doesn’t stop there either because we also use negotiation in our personal lives.
 We all have some combination of family, friends, significant other, or kids.
 At some level, we negotiate with them all the time without even knowing it.

 Many people don't like to negotiate because they view it as a hassle.
 Even though we might consciously think we're avoiding the blatant negotiation process, we end up doing it without realizing that's exactly what's happening.
 So we may as well learn how to do it well, and decide which of the 2 negotiation types to use.

 Removing the veil, we find there are two relatively distinct types of negotiation.
-The 2 types are known as distributive negotiations, and integrative negotiations.The Negotiation Experts' training courses teach both methods, as both are essential to negotiate successfully in business.
+The 2 types are known as distributive negotiations, and integrative negotiations.The Negotiation Experts' Sales course and Purchasing Negotiation course teach both methods, as both are essential to negotiate successfully in business.